Trelay Farm Campsite

 Small, eco friendly and close to the beach!

-We are embracing our eco-focus and are re-wilding the campsite with areas of wild grasses and wildflowers between each pitch.
+About: Here at Trelay Campsite we embrace our eco focus by allowing areas of wild grasses and wildflowers to grow between each spacious pitch (pitches are 8m by 6m minimum).
 This supports wildlife, as well as providing more privacy for campers.
-Visitors enjoy our well-kept amenities, including the nearby toilets and showers, a shared indoor space for food preparation and drying clothes, and access to a fridge, freezer, kettle, and charging points for phones and other small devices.
-We have 10 pitches spread across two areas.
-The larger of the two features seven pitches centred around a picturesque communal space with tables and seating.
-The second is tucked away behind, overlooking a field often used for sheep and cattle.
+Visitors enjoy our well-kept amenities, including the nearby toilets and showers, a shared indoor space for food preparation and drying clothes, and access to a fridge, freezer, kettle and charging points for phones and other small devices.

 Dogs are welcome (max.
 2 per pitch) but must be kept on the lead at all times to avoid worrying the livestock.
 The nearby coast path and countryside offer plentiful walking opportunities and we are within easy reach of the Camel Cycling Trail, which runs from Bodmin to Padstow.
+We are also just a few hundred metres off Sustrans National Cycle Route 3, which forms The Cornish Way cycle route from Lands End to Bristol, taking in some of the most stunning parts of the country.

 We provide a fire pit for each pitch, which is available free of charge for the duration of your stay.
+Firewood, kindling and firelighter bundles are available when booked in advance.
+We also offer a marshmallow and hot chocolate bundle for delicious fireside indulgence!
+These options can be selected at the time of booking.

-The beautiful harbour village of Boscastle is about 20 minutes away by car, and the home of legendary King Arthur, is found at Tintagel Castle, around 25 minutes away.
+The beautiful harbour village of Boscastle is about 20 minutes away by car and the home of legendary King Arthur, is found at Tintagel Castle, around 25 minutes away.
 The mystical St Nectan’s Glen offers a walk through lush forest before reaching the waterfall and there is a nature trail for children by the tea room.
 Nearby are the mysterious labyrinth rock carvings at Rocky Valley dating from the early Bronze Age (1800-1400 BC), keep walking to the coast path for sea views and a small waterfall.

 Number of Pitches: 10